mahamb/node-guides/Subspace/INSTALL.md

 >- The minimum symmetric networking speed is set to 500 Mbit/s.

 # Installation
->- If you don’t already have a subspace wallet, follow [Subspace Wallet](https://docs.subspace.network/docs/category/wallets) to create a wallet, then proceed with the installation."
+>- If you don’t have yet a subspace wallet, go to [Subspace Wallet](https://docs.subspace.network/docs/category/wallets) to create a wallet first, then proceed with the installation."
 >- Use below script for quick installation, for processors since 2015."

 ```